 Events with nautical tourism – Guests, who are nautical fans, will enjoy in the Adriatic Boat Show, an especially important event, held every September in Sibenik.
 It emphasizes little shipbuilding, which makes it unique.
 For all of the sea and maritime activities fans, there is also the Big Game Fishing in Jezera on the Murter island.
 The regatta “Latinsko idro” is also an unavoidable event, one of the symbols of the Murter island.
 Nautical tourism represents one of the most attractive forms of tourism in Croatia.
 Croatian coastline, full of numerous islands, beaches, natural resorts, ports and bays, attracts the attention of many nautical enthusiasts.

 Customs of the Sibenik’s Area – For all fans of old traditional customs and tasty food, there are several interesting festivals: the Eco-Ethno Fair held in the smallest town of the Sibenik region – the town of Skradin; the Festival of the Rural Culture in Knin; the Evening of the Homemade Dishes in Pirovac, as well as the Customs of Primosten – an area, known for the production of one of the Croatian best red wines, the Babic red wine.
 There is also the Traditional Donkey Race in Tribunj, bringing a smile to the faces of the grown-ups and little ones.

 By plane – Nearest airports are in Split (54 km) and in Zadar (67 km).

-By bus – Bus station is just southeast of the city centre on obala Hrvatske mornarice.
+By bus – The bus station is just southeast of the city center on obala Hrvatske mornarice.

 By ferry – The main coastal ferry doesn’t call at Sibenik, there are four daily departures to Vodice calling at the minor islands of Zlarin and Prvic.